 - First, fill out the application, and request to be placed on the waiting list.
-You will be notified when the litter is expected to arrive, and given a chance to place the application fee on a litter, in the order that you filled out the application.
-The application fee to be placed on the reserved list for a litter is $75.
+You will be notified when the litter is expected to arrive, and given a chance to place a deposit on a litter, in the order that you filled out the application.
+The deposit to be placed on the reserved list for a litter is $500.
 Fill out the online application/waiting list and request a link to pay through PayPal.
 This application is a short questionnaire asking about what characteristics you are wanting in your puppy, when you would like your puppy to come home to you, your current pets, past puppy experience and your basic contact information.
-This reserved list fee will be applied toward your puppy’s $500 deposit.
 This application will place you on our “notify when born” list, which means when a litter is born that matches the criteria you specified in your application, we will notify you.

 - Once the litter has been born that matches the criteria/timing you indicated on your application, all applicants for that litter will be notified.
 If you decide you do not wish to get a puppy from that litter, you are welcome to forward your deposit on to a future litter indefinitely.
 However, if you chose to pass on the litter that matched your criteria, you would be placed on the next litter’s list after any other family who had already committed to that litter.

-- At the time we notify you of the litter’s arrival, you will be given the option to go ahead and make a Deposit to Reserve an Individual Puppy which is $425 ($500 minus the $75 application fee).
+- At the time we notify you of the litter’s arrival, you will be given the option to go ahead and reserve a puppy from that litter.
 Once the puppies reach 7 to 8 weeks of age, you will then be asked to choose which puppy from the litter you want.
-You can come here to choose your puppy in person if logistics permit, or via photos and a video clip if you are from a distance.
+You can come here to choose your puppy in person if logistics permit, or via photos and a video clip (we also offer a FaceTime call with the puppies) if you are from a distance.
 Puppies will be chosen in the order their families were placed on that litter’s waiting list.
 Puppies can go home beginning at 9 weeks of age.

 A copy of Jan Fennel’s book or DVD of “The Dog Listener”.
 This book is a must read/watch for any dog owner who wants willing cooperation from their pet.
 If you only read one thing-be sure this is it.
 Here is a link to Jan’s site where you can learn about her methods.
 Buy her book on Amazon.